kickoffai/blog/_drafts/world-cup-2018-analysis.md

 Uruguay's win with confidence (54%).
 On both matches, other models were more hesitating or wrong.

-It also interesting to observe how closely Google performance follows the betting odds.
+It is also interesting to observe how closely Google performance follows the betting odds.
 So close that it is legitimate to ask whether their model is not actually solely based on betting odds...